vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 2. Along with it we will be using  <u><a href="https://huggingface.co/">Hugging Face</a></u>, it is like an open-source library for building, training, and deploying state-of-the-art machine learning models, especially about NLP.
 To use the HuggingFace we need the access token, Get your access token <u><a href="https://huggingface.co/docs/hub/security-tokens">here</a></u>

-3. For our models, we'll need two key components: an LLM (Large Language Model) and an embedding model.
+3. For our models, we'll need two key components: a LLM (Large Language Model) and an embedding model.
 While paid sources like OpenAI offer these, we'll be utilizing open-source models to ensure accessibility for everyone.

+4. To keep things simple, our data ingestion process will involve using a URL and some PDFs.
+While you can incorporate additional data sources if needed, we'll concentrate solely on these two for now.

 With Langchain for the interface, Hugging Face for fetching the models, along with open-source components, we're all set to go!
 This way, we save some bucks while still having everything we need.
 Let's move to the next steps